christinepuk/capuk-k8s-infra/PLEX-OBJECT-STORAGE.md

 ## Using an Existing Object Storage Bucket

-If you already have media files in object storage (like an existing Linode Object Storage bucket), you can connect Plex directly to it.
+If you already have media files in object storage (like an existing Linode Object Storage bucket), you can connect both Plex and AudioBookShelf directly to it.

 ### Step 0: Verify Your Existing Bucket